Sayrahh8/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script to write hello world
+a script that displays a confused smiley